 Academic Probation: Failure to maintain a 2.0, "C" cumulative grade-point average, will result in the student being placed on scholastic probation for the next semester enrolled.
-A student may remove himself/herself from scholastic probation by bringing his/her cumulative grade-point average to a 2.0 or better.
+Students may remove themselves from academic probation by bringing their cumulative grade-point average to a 2.0 or better.

-Academic Suspension: Should the student earn less than a 2.0 grade-point average for two semesters of enrollment and have less than a 1.5 grade-point average for the most current semester, the student will be placed on scholastic suspension for one regular semester (fall or spring).
+Academic Suspension: Should the student earn less than a 2.0 grade-point average for two semesters of enrollment and have less than a 1.5 grade-point average for the most current semester, the student will be placed on academic suspension for one regular semester (fall or spring).
+Students who are on academic suspension will not be allowed to register for classes without an appeal to the appropriate Academic/Campus Dean.